metatronslove/abjad/REFERENCES.md

 * Wikipedia Turkish - Arabic - English encyclopedic references
 * Havas İlminin Derinlikleri - Facebook Group

-My Code Simple Refer To These Sources Worked On Them Between 2017 - 2021
+My Code Simply Refers To These Sources Worked On Them Between 2017 - 2021
 ***

 Other than codes I have published on github; I have notes taken in pdf files and some other things